aidnzz/Dll-Injector/README.md

 # Dll-Injector

-A simple dll injector which uses VirtualAllocEx and CreateRemoteThread to launch dll in target process
+A simple dll injector which uses VirtualAllocEx and CreateRemoteThread to launch dll in target process.
 Dll Injector is a simple to use command line tool which efficiently injects dll's into almost any program:

 ```
   ============